dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 arctic, the seafloor and space.
 Greenland and Antarctica are incredibly mountainous and their minerals are [probably] untouched.

+- reclamation of materials in landfills
+- e.g. a gradual shift away from fossil fuels and towards renewables

 # [Distribution and Control of Foreign Direct Investment]()

 - technology's impact on globally allocated capital